Anarchism in the United States: Anarchism and the labor movement

 The anti-authoritarian sections of the First International were the precursors of the anarcho-syndicalists, seeking to "replace the privilege and authority of the State" with the "free and spontaneous organization of labor."

 After embracing anarchism Albert Parsons, husband of Lucy Parsons, turned his activity to the growing movement to establish the 8-hour day.
 In January 1880, the Eight-Hour League of Chicago sent Parsons to a national conference in Washington, D.C., a gathering which launched a national lobbying movement aimed at coordinating efforts of labor organizations to win and enforce the 8-hour workday.
 In the fall of 1884, Parsons launched a weekly anarchist newspaper in Chicago, The Alarm.
 The first issue was dated October 4, 1884, and was produced in a press run of 15,000 copies.
 The publication was a 4-page broadsheet with a cover price of 5 cents.
 The Alarm listed the IWPA as its publisher and touted itself as "A Socialistic Weekly" on its page 2 masthead.

-On May 1, 1886, Parsons, with his wife Lucy and their two children, led 80,000 people down Michigan Avenue, in what is regarded as the first-ever May Day Parade, in support of the eight-hour work day.
+On May 1, 1886, Parsons, with his wife Lucy and their two children, led 80,000 people down Michigan Avenue, in what is regarded as the first-ever May Day Parade, in support of the eight-hour workday.
 Over the next few days 340,000 laborers joined the strike.
 Parsons, amidst the May Day Strike, found himself called to Cincinnati, where 300,000 workers had struck that Saturday afternoon.
 On that Sunday he addressed the rally in Cincinnati of the news from the "storm center" of the strike and participated in a second huge parade, led by 200 members of The Cincinnati Rifle Union, with certainty that victory was at hand.
 In 1886, the Federation of Organized Trades and Labor Unions (FOTLU) of the United States and Canada unanimously set 1 May 1886, as the date by which the eight-hour work day would become standard.
 In response, unions across the United States prepared a general strike in support of the event.
 On 3 May, in Chicago, a fight broke out when strikebreakers attempted to cross the picket line, and two workers died when police opened fire upon the crowd.
 The next day, 4 May, anarchists staged a rally at Chicago's Haymarket Square.
 A bomb was thrown by an unknown party near the conclusion of the rally, killing an officer.
 In the ensuing panic, police opened fire on the crowd and each other.
 Seven police officers and at least four workers were killed.